Mon people: Konbaung rule and migration to Siam

-19th to 20th centuries
+British rule and Mon nationalism

 An ethnic Mon woman in Thailand, in 1904.

 Burma was conquered by the British in a series of wars.
 After the Second Anglo-Burmese War in 1852, the Mon territories in Burma were completely under the control of the British.
-The British aided the Mons to free themselves from the rule of the Bamar monarchy.
-Under Bamar rule, the Mon people had been massacred after they lost their kingdom and many sought asylum in the Thai Kingdom.
-The British conquest of Burma allowed the Mon people to survive in Southern Burma.
+British rule ended that of the Bamar monarchy over the Mon.
+Under the monarchy the Mon had been massacred after the loss of their kingdom and many had sought asylum in Siam.
+The British did not restore the Mon kingdom, and they crushed Mon resistance.

+In Siam the Mon villages kept a degree of autonomy into the early 20th century, in education among other things, although bilingualism in Thai was widespread.
+A change in Thai law in the 1930s barred education in any language but central Thai.
+McCormick and Jenny add that the Mon of Siam were never cut off from Lower Burma, contact being kept up through pilgrimage, trade and monastic networks.

 In 1947, Mon National Day was established to commemorate the founding of Hanthawady, the last Mon Kingdom which was centered in Pegu.
 The holiday is observed on the full moon of the 11th month of the Mon lunar calendar, except in Phrapadaeng, Thailand where it coincides with the Songkran festival.

 The Mon soon became anti-colonialists.
 Following the grant of independence to Burma in 1948, they sought self-determination.
 U Nu, the first Prime Minister of Burma refused the Mon self-determination.
 Mon separatist groups have risen in revolt against the central Burmese government on a number of occasions, initially under the Mon People's Front and from 1962 through the New Mon State Party (NMSP).
 The BSSP-led government established a partially autonomous Mon State in 1974 out of portions of Tenasserim and Pegu regions.
 Resistance continued until 1995 when NMSP and ruling SLORC agreed a cease-fire and, in 1996, the Mon Unity League was founded.

-21st century
+Present distribution and diaspora

 Nowadays, the Mon are a major ethnic group in Myanmar and a minor ethnic group in Thailand.
 The Mons from Myanmar are called Burmese Mon or Myanmar Mon.
 The Mons from Thailand are referred as Thai Raman or Thai Mon.
-A recent study shows that there is a close genetic relationship between central Thai and Mon people in Thailand, who migrated from southern Myanmar.

 Due to the post-independence internal conflict in Myanmar, many ethnic Mon from conflict zones have migrated to the First World countries via the refugee camps along the Thai-Myanmar borders and in Malaysia.
 The Myanmar Mon refugee communities can be found in the United States (the largest community being in Fort Wayne, Indiana and the second largest being Akron, Ohio), Australia, Canada, Norway, Denmark, Finland, Sweden, and the Netherlands.